fabio-miguel/pern-todo-app/README.md

 This to-do application used the PERN stack (PostgreSQL, Express, React and Node.js) for development.

-Client side is hosted on AWS.
+- Built a full-stack Todo app using TDD in AWS.
+- Frontend hosted in an S3 bucket.

-CDN used to cache wesite to localised nodes.
+- CloudFront used as CDN service to cache website to localised nodes.
+- Used Docker to configure and build a lightweight image.

-Docker image configured and pushed to AWS.
+- Deployed Docker image on ECR.

-Highly available and autoscaling container cluster implemented.
+- Autoscaling ECS cluster to accommodate changes to traffic.
+- Highly available by being deployed across multiple availability zones.

-Integrated a load balancer to manage network traffic.
+- Integrated a Load Balancer to manage traffic to any given node.

-PostgreSQL database implemented using AWS RDS.
+- RDS used to implement PostgreSQL database.

-Configured an automated CI/CD pipeline using GitHub Actions, orchestrating client-side updates to AWS.
+- Implemented an automated CI/CD pipeline using GitHub Actions, which deployed frontend assets to an S3 bucket, and built and deployed a new version of the backend image to ECS.

-Note: The Bootstrap framework was used for the UI / UX.
-Why?
-Simply, because I hadn't used it before and utlimately allowed for the focus to remain the focus.
+- Provisioned all the infrastructure in AWS as code using Terraform.
+- Used a Postgres Test Container and Jest to learn integration testing.
+- Used Playwright to learn end-to-end testing.

-## AWS Focus
+## Current

-A Task was defined for multiple containers.
-This meant allocating cpu, memory, an image, networking type and IAM role.

-A Service was used to group tasks as well as check and fix an unhealthy tasks.

-A Cluster was created to logically group services (only one for this application) in my local region.

-End-point created to satisy Load Balancer healthcheck on AWS.
+Currently, I have removed the deployed application and re-doing this step using Infrastructure as Code (Terraform).
+In parallel, I am also creating migration scripts to create the database on application launch.

 ## Difficulties?